Herefordshire and Gloucestershire Canal: Operation

 The canal had cost far more to build than was originally planned.
 The whole canal had been estimated at £69,997 by Josiah Clowes in 1790, but the section to Ledbury had cost in excess of £104,000.
 Stephen Ballard had estimated the cost of the second phase at £53,000, but the final cost had been £141,436.
 With little increase in trade from the longer canal, the company tried to sell it to a railway company almost immediately, but were unsuccessful, and so tried to boost trade.

 Traffic started to increase, to the extent that a timetable for the transit of the Oxenhall tunnel had to be introduced in 1849.
 This was not always successful, as the Hereford Times carried articles in May 1851 about an incident in which boats travelling in opposite directions had met in the middle, and neither would give way.
 There was deadlock for a period of 58 hours.

-Decline and Closure
+Decline and closure

 In 1858, the canal carried 47,560 tons of goods, and generated an income of £7,061 in 1860, but some of this was derived from the carriage of materials to build railways in the area.
-On 17 January 1862, less than 17 years after the opening to Hereford, the canal was leased to the Great Western and West Midland Railway, with a view to converting it to a railway.
+On 17 January 1862, less than 17 years after the opening to Hereford, the canal was leased to the Great Western Railway and the West Midland Railway, with a view to converting it to a railway.
 This did not take place immediately, but on 30 June 1881, half of the canal was closed, and sections of it were used for the course of the Ledbury and Gloucester Railway.
 The Hereford to Ledbury section remained open, but gradually became disused.
-The Canal Company continued to receive rent from the Great Western Railway, which it distributed to its shareholders as dividends, and was not formally wound up until the railways were nationalised in 1948.
+The canal company continued to receive rent from the Great Western Railway, which it distributed to its shareholders as dividends, and was not formally wound up until the railways were nationalised in 1948.